darrensiegel/elm-chess/README.md

 ```

 ## Feedback

-Besides being entirely new to Elm, I am still fairly new to functional programming.
-If you have any feedback or suggestions
-I'd love to hear them.
+If you have any feedback or suggestions I'd love to hear them.